rumaak/routing_discrete_simulation/README.md

 ![](docs_images/start_app.PNG)

 An example of network is pre-loaded, it is possible to run simulation right away and see the results at the bottom.
+The network is very simple, so it shouldn't be hard to skim through the devices and understand it.
+Here we will try to implement and simulate more complex network.

-More specific description of individual controls can be found on [wiki](https://github.com/rumaak/routing_discrete_simulation/wiki/Task-specification), here we will try to use this program to simulate actual network.
+More specific description of individual controls can be found on [wiki](https://github.com/rumaak/routing_discrete_simulation/wiki/Task-specification).
 Let us consider the network depicted below.

 ![](docs_images/network_example.png)